 While massage devices are frequently touted for insanely fast speeds, usually measured in percussions per minute, there’s a point at which incrementally excessive strokes per minute have negligible benefits.

-Well, fast speed comes at the expense of deep strokes, and it is the deep strokes that provide a thorough massage.
+Well, fast speed comes at the expense of deep strokes, and deep strokes provide a thorough massage.
 Even on the Mini model, the strokes are deeper (or have higher amplitude) than the competitor brands.

-The Mini is equipped with three-speed settings (1750, 2100, and 2400 percussions per minute) to provide the best possible therapeutic benefit.
+The Mini has three-speed settings (1750, 2100, and 2400 percussions per minute) to provide the best possible therapeutic benefit.
 It is an excellent option if you are looking for an ultra-portable handheld massager, and the rechargeable battery lasts up to 150 minutes on a single charge.

 If you’re interested in quickly loosening up before a trip to a gym or after a long flight, the mini is the device for you!
 The mini is very affordable too, which is an excellent option if you prefer the Theragun brand but don’t want to break the bank.